-The AWS-3 Auction commenced on November 13, 2014 and concluded on January 29, 2015.
-The FCC's prohibition on certain communications related to the AWS-3 Auction expired on February 13, 2015.
-Also, on February 13, 2015, Northstar Wireless and SNR Wireless each filed applications with the FCC to acquire certain AWS-3 Licenses that were made available in the AWS-3 Auction for which it was named as winning bidder and had made the required down payments.
-Each of Northstar Wireless and SNR Wireless had applied to receive a bidding credit of 25% as designated entities under applicable FCC rules.
+Through our wholly-owned subsidiaries American II and American III, we have made certain non-controlling investments in Northstar Spectrum, the parent company of Northstar Wireless, and in SNR HoldCo, the parent company of SNR Wireless, respectively.
+Northstar Wireless and SNR Wireless each filed applications with the FCC to participate in the AWS-3 Auction for the purpose of acquiring certain AWS-3 Licenses.
+Each of Northstar Wireless and SNR Wireless applied to receive bidding credits of 25% as designated entities under applicable FCC rules.
 In February 2015, one of our wholly-owned subsidiaries received a refund from the FCC of its \$400 million upfront payment related to the AWS-3 Auction.